skycoin/skycoin/cmd/cli/README.md

-  createRawTransaction  Create a raw transaction that can be broadcast to the network later decodeRawTransaction  Decode raw transaction decryptWallet         Decrypt a wallet encodeJsonTransaction Encode JSON transaction encryptWallet         Encrypt wallet fiberAddressGen       Generate addresses and seeds for a new fiber coin
+  createRawTransaction  Create a raw transaction that can be broadcast to the network later decodeRawTransaction  Decode raw transaction decryptWallet         Decrypt a wallet distributeGenesis     Distributes the genesis block coins into the configured distribution addresses encodeJsonTransaction Encode JSON transaction encryptWallet         Encrypt wallet fiberAddressGen       Generate addresses and seeds for a new fiber coin